Hujjat al-Islam

 Hujjat al-Islam (حجة الإسلام, حجةالاسلام or حجتالاسلام) is an Islamic honorific title which translates in English to "authority on Islam" or "proof of Islam".

 The title "Hujjat al-Islam" is given to scholars with a high level of Islamic expertise and Islamic theology.
 Essentially, one who acquires this title is considered to be an authority on Islam worthy of respect.
 The person with this title is also able to provide guidance and clarify topics on issues in the Islamic community.
 The term "Hujjat al-Islam" has different connotation to Sunnis and Shias.

-Hujjat al-Islam history
+History of the Title

 The title Hujjat al-Islam has a significant weight within the Islamic community.
 It offers historical significance, educational purposes and responsibilities, traditional continuation, and ethical guidance.
 This term, first established in the beginning of Islamic history, used to refer to figures who served as authorities, but now it is used to refer to the scholars who have Islamic knowledge.
 Individuals with this title are looked upon due to their deep knowledge of Islam.
 They could be responsible to teach Islamic classes, provide fatwas on legal and ethical issue, and they can interrupt Islamic teaching to others.
 Since the term was established, it held a valuable meaning within the Islamic community.
 It serves as a mark of honor and the term continues to be used to this day.